 8. To visit or not to visit Belen Floating market

-This is a market where apparently anything goes, you will find the regular, through the extreme such as monkeys heads & freshly cut tortoise shells (both illegal) along with a lot of other banned animal produce.
+This is a market where apparently anything goes, you will find the regular through the extreme such as monkeys heads & freshly cut tortoise shells (both illegal) along with a lot of other banned animal produce.

 9. Watch a military display

 Iquitos’ main square isn’t a big one, despite that they often have things going on at night & the weekend.
-The colourful church seems like something from a toy city, at night there are drama performances and on Sunday they had a big military march (we’re not sure if this just happened to fall on the day we were visiting or if it’s a regular thing).
+The colourful church seems like something from a toy city, at night there are drama performances and on Sunday they had a big military march (we’re not sure if this just happened to fall on the day I was visiting or if it’s a regular thing).
 Location: Plaza de Armas.
 Cost: Free.

 10. Stay at Laidy’s place

 If your backpacking or looking for an authentic, family place to stay whilst in Iquitos, look no further!
-As soon as we arrived at Laidy’s house she made us feel so welcome and sat down to explain the area.
+As soon as I arrived at Laidy’s house she made me feel so welcome and sat down to explain the area.
 She’s an inspirational and kind woman, who’s recently started opening her home to guests, now working on expanding it and not to mention also owns a shop on the river front!
 Here’s the Airbnb link.

 The 1 Important tip – don’t panic with the airport taxis

-Trust us, this is something that will come in handy.
+Trust me, this is something that will come in handy.
 As soon as you step out of the airport, you will be surrounded by a mob of 30 or so taxi drivers literally shouting in your face and blocking your view.
-We’ve never experienced anything like it before, you’ll look back and laugh though at the time it will be quite overwhelming / can send you into panic mode.
+I’ve never experienced anything like it before, you’ll look back and laugh though at the time it will be quite overwhelming / can send you into panic mode.